auth0/docs/articles/policies/billing.md

 Definitely.
 In the Dashboard, you can do this by going to the upper right corner, and selecting **Settings** from the drop down menu.
 Then in the **Subscriptions** tab you can select them depending on your needs.
 More information about it can be found there or in our [Pricing page](https://auth0.com/pricing/).

-## How can I convert my account from a free trial to any other version?
+## How can I convert my tenant from a free trial to any other version?

 You can do this by heading to the upper right corner of the Dashboard, clicking your tenant name and selecting **Settings**.
 Then in the **Subscriptions** tab you can select the plan that best suits your needs.
 More information about this can be found there or in our [Pricing page](https://auth0.com/pricing/).